 What is a Pharming Attack?

-Over the years, humanity has technologically progressed from one level to the next.
+Over the years, human technology has steadily progressed from one level to the next.
 As well as being true in general, this is unfortunately also true in the world of cybercrime.
-As the techniques cyber criminals use to execute their deceitful acts are exposed, they advance to new techniques.
-Pharming attacks are a typical example.
-Pharming is a more advanced technique than phishing but still geared toward stealing a victim’s personal information.
+As the techniques cyber criminals use to execute their deceitful acts are exposed and regulated, they advance to new techniques.
+Pharming attacks are a typical example of this phenomenon.
+Pharming is a more advanced technique than phishing, but both techniques are geared toward stealing a victim’s personal information.

 What is Pharming?

-Phishing entices victims through fabricated emails to get them to visit fake sites and disclose their confidential information.
-Pharming is a type of phishing but without the enticement element involved.
+Phishing entices victims to disclose information by sending them fabricated emails, designed to get the reader to visit fraudulent websites.
+Pharming is a type of phishing without the enticement element involved.
 A typical pharming attack may proceed as follows: a hacker infiltrates a computer system and installs malicious code that causes website traffic from the system to be transmitted to fake sites created by the hacker.
 This is done without the victim’s knowledge or permission, which is what makes it so difficult to detect.

-Many websites entail the user’s personal information, and fake websites are no different (although they use the information illegitimately).
-Private and personal information inputted to these false sites is then taken by the hacker.
-As such, customers of banks, financial and online payment services with any form of monetary exchange are the most highly singled out.
+Many websites make (legitimate) use of the user’s personal information, and fake websites are no different (although they use the information illegitimately).
+Private and personal information inputted to these false sites is recorded by the hacker.
+As such, customers of banks, financial, and online payment services with any form of monetary exchange are the kinds of enterprise most highly singled out by would-be pharmers.

-Pharming occurrences are two-fold.
-They cheat the computer system in use, as well as the victim using it.
-It cheats the computer system by changing the correct IP address information kept on the computer into different numbers that direct the traffic of the user to unwanted websites.
-In the case of the victims, because they type in the correct URLs to genuine websites as opposed to clicking a link in a doubtful email, they are assured that the web pages presented to them are authentic.
+Pharming attacks are two-fold: they cheat the computer system in use, as well as the victim using it.
+They cheats the computer system by changing the correct IP address into different numbers which direct the traffic of the user to unwanted websites.
+In the case of the victims, because they type in the correct URLs to genuine websites as opposed to clicking a link in a doubtful email, they feel assured that the web pages presented to them are authentic.

 How Does Pharming Work?

-One of the techniques used in executing a pharming attack is the alteration of the DNS services on the computer system by malicious code known as DNS cache poisoning.
+One of the techniques used in executing a pharming attack is the alteration of the DNS services on the computer system by a type of malicious code known as DNS cache poisoning.

 A simple example would be on a contact list in a mobile phone.
-It is important as it allows us to store a friend’s number for easy reference.
-We look up a friend’s name and click call.
-The mobile phone uses the number and the associated network technology to reach a friend’s phone.
-A connection is created, and your friend is soon at the other end of the line.
+Contact lists are vitally important to us, as they allow us to store a friend’s number for easy reference.
+Using them is simple: we look up a friend’s name, and then click call.
+The mobile phone uses the number and the associated network technology to reach a friend’s phone, a connection is created, and before you know it your friend is on the other end of the line.

-Domain Name System (DNS) poisoning is an aggressive pharming ploy, where the domain name system table in a server is altered.
-With this, a user who thinks he is accessing an authentic website is actually directed toward a fake site.
+Domain Name System (DNS) poisoning is an aggressive pharming ploy, whereby the domain name system table in a server is altered.
+With this poisoning in operation, a user who thinks he is accessing an authentic website is actually directed toward a fake site.
 In this method of pharming, individual personal computer host files need not be tampered, which makes it even harder to detect.
-Instead, the problem happens in the DNS server, which manages thousands or millions of internet users’ requests for URLs.
+Instead, the problem happens in the DNS server, which manages thousands (or even millions) of internet users’ requests for URLs.
 Victims end up at the fake site without any visible signs of inconsistency, and are helpless to protect themselves because they can’t even tell that there’s anything to protect themselves from.
-Spyware removal programs cannot handle this type of pharming because nothing is technically wrong with the end users’ computers.
+Spyware removal programs cannot tackle this type of pharming because nothing is technically wrong with the end users’ computers.

-Once confidential information such as a credit card number, bank account number or password has been entered at a fraudulent website, criminals have the information and identity theft can be the end result.
+Once confidential information such as a credit card number, bank account number, or password has been entered at a fraudulent website, criminals are in progression the information, which they can use to carry out identity theft crimes.

-While pharming is not as frequent as phishing scams are, it can impact many more people at once.
-This is especially true if a large DNS server is altered.
-If you open a certain website and it seems to be significantly different than what you anticipated, you may be a target of pharming.
+While pharming is not as frequent as phishing scams are, it can impact many people at once, particularly if a large DNS server is poisoned.
+If you open a certain website and it seems to be significantly different than what you anticipated, you may just be a target of pharming.
 Restart your computer to retune your DNS entries, run an antivirus program, then try connecting to the website again.
 If the website still looks strange after restarting, contact your ISP and inform them that their DNS server may have been pharmed.